This article was posted within the following categories:

 The NHS opens its doors to professionals from all parts of the world, but it is up to you to decide what kind of career you would like to build within the world’s fifth biggest employer.
 The NHS is not only about doctors, nurses and surgeons.
 Non-medical specialists are equally as important and they play a crucial role in the success of the national healthcare system (NHS).

 Today's post will focus on a non-medical professional whose career story proves that determined desire and a proactive approach helps in becoming an important player in influencing the lives of millions.
-Our guest interviewee in question is Tanya Humphreys; a native Spanish woman whose current work at Manchester Cancer as the Macmillan User Involvement Programme Manager, enables people affected by cancer to influence cancer services by working in partnership with healthcare professionals.
+Our guest interviewee in question is Tanya Humphreys; a native Spanish woman who at the moment of the interview worked at Manchester Cancer as the Macmillan User Involvement Programme Manager, enabled people affected by cancer to influence cancer services by working in partnership with healthcare professionals.
 In November 2015, Tanya won the Macmillan Integration Excellence Award for the work she did with Bolton Hospice, Bolton Clinical Commissioning Group, Macmillan Cancer Support and also people affected by cancer.

 How did Tanya become a member of the NHS team and also a member of the Manchester Cancer team?
 And what motivated her to influence the way User Involvement is performed in Cancer Services in Greater Manchester?
 Read on to find out.